-A teenager should understand how long it would take to make the list and how to plan a schedule using the block out the chunk of hours to devote to particular tasks, setting goals, and identifying steps for getting work done.
+A teenager should understand how long it would take to make a list and how to plan a schedule using the block out the chunk of hours to devote to particular tasks, setting goals, and identifying steps for getting work done.

 Help In Auditing The Time

-However, auditing time can be tedious tasks, if you care for it, then simply soup and move to implement the tips.
+However, auditing time can be tedious tasks; if you care for it, then simply soup and move to implement the tips.

 Focus On Developing The Routines

 Also, starting a routine can include simple things like making a bed.
-When you look for a change or want to start the year with a good indication, you need to set the routine so you won’t fall back into your old habits.
+When you look for a change or want to start the year with a good indication, you need to set a routine so you won’t fall back into your old habits.

 Make Technically Your Friend

-Well, it has been mentioned that technology is the biggest time-waster when it comes to teens and a terrible distraction, however, it can be a helpful friend when teens are using it right away.
+Well, it has been mentioned that technology is the biggest time-waster when it comes to teens and a terrible distraction.
+However, it can be a helpful friend when teens are using it right away.

-With the help of tools can help in taking control of time much better, however, focus on not letting it get in control of you.
+With the help of tools can help in taking control of time much better; however, focus on not letting it get in control of you.

 Create A Environment To Study

 Find a place where teens can do their best and focus on their studies.
-Don’t start studying or sitting anywhere, it needs to have one place where they can contrast best.
+Don’t start studying or sitting anywhere; it needs to have one place where they can contrast best.

-Also creating a study environment means removing distractions that can distract the focus while doing the study.
+Also, creating a study environment means removing distractions that can distract the focus while doing the study.

-In place of that add things that can help in focusing better and cutting the noise, such as using headphones and music.
+In place of that, add things that can help in focusing better and cutting the noise, such as using headphones and music.

 Knowing The Power Word No Holds

-When you are in your teens, everything around you feels important.
-Including going to the party and saying yes to every single plan friends make.
+When you are in your teens, everything around you feels important, including going to the party and saying yes to every single plan friends make.

-However, when it comes to being productive, you need to first distribute what is important and that is what men should know.
+However, when it comes to being productive, you need to first distribute what is important, and that is what men should know.

 While going to a party can be important but managing the priority work first can help.

-Also, say no to things that don’t align with your work and the schedule.
+Also, say no to things that don’t align with your work and schedule.
 It’s a good habit that will even help when they start their future life.